 SEC.
-8.3.17.
+8.43.17.
 SUBDIVISION ENTRANCE SIGN

-Desc ription A per A permanently affixed sign that is wholly independent of a building for support attached along its entire width toad to a continuous pedestal or wall that is used to identify entry to a development.
-General Provisions 1.
-An entrance sign must be set back at least 10 feet from the right-of-way.
-2. An entrance sign must not encroach on a sight visibility triangle (see Sandy Springs Technical Manual) 3.
+A permanently affixed sign that is wholly independent of a building for support attached along its entire width to a continuous pedestal or wall that is used to identify entry to a development.

+- 1. An entrance sign must be set back at least 10 feet from the right-of-way. - 2.
+An entrance sign must not encroach on a sight visibility triangle (see Sandy Springs Technical Manual) - 3.
 An entrance sign may only be externally illuminated.